w3f/Grant-Milestone-Delivery/evaluations/subalfred_2_alxs.md

 `cargo install subalfred` still fails, but the team noted that they will fix the rc version for the next milestone.

-I am able to run commands such as `subalfred check`.
-One unit test still fails due to the `GITHUB_TOKEN` variable.
+I am able to use Subalfred and run commands such as `subalfred check`.
+Very useful tool!
 Some docs were updated.
 I agree with my colleague that the documentation could improve.
 The "episodes" help, but it would be nice to see an introductory paragraph as well for each page.

 **Tests**

-One unit test still fails:
+One unit test still fails due to the `GITHUB_TOKEN` variable:

 ```rust
 running 15 tests